univention/univention-corporate-server/management/univention-management-console/doc/http.rst

 ==============
-UMCP over HTTP
+UMC web server
 ==============

 With the new generation of UMC there is also an HTTP server available that can be used to access the UMC server.
-The web server is implemented as a frontend to the UMC server and translates HTTP POST requests to UMCP commands.
+The web server is implemented as a frontend to the UMC server and translates HTTP requests to UMCP commands.

 --------